 Some work by letting your kidneys pee out extra sugar.
 They're SGLT2 inhibitors.

 Cholesterol-lowering drugs called bile acid sequestrants can also help lower your blood glucose.

 You can take these medications by themselves or in combination with others, including insulin.
 Some pills have more than one kind of drug.

 Dopamine receptor agonists work directly on the brain to help it process dopamine.
 This, in turn, can help increase your sensitivity to insulin. which means your body doesn't need as much of it.
-Those taking dopamine receptors should also implement some lifestyle changes such as a healthy diet and excercise for the medication to be more ffective.
+Those taking dopamine receptor agonists should also implement some lifestyle changes such as a healthy diet and excercise for the medication to be more effective.

 Some also help your pancreas make insulin.
 These are GLP-1 receptor agonists.
 Some of them you take every day, while others last a week.

 A different drug acts like a hormone, amylin, that your pancreas sends out with insulin.
 You only take pramlintide (Symlin) if you're also using insulin.

 People with type 2 diabetes sometimes need insulin.
 It could be a short-term fix for a stressful situation, or because other medicines aren't enough to control their blood sugar.

 You can take insulin with a needle and syringe, with a device called an insulin pen, or with an inhaler.
 Some people use an insulin pump to get it continuously.

 Types of insulin are grouped by how fast they start to work and how long their effects last.
 You might have to use more than one kind of insulin.
 Some insulins come pre-mixed.